focusheart/service-monitor/README.md

 # Service Monitor

-Simple monitor for web applications
+Simple monitor for web applications.

+This is a little program for learning Python and Flask long time ago.

 ## Usage